Blue-infosec/Admin-Threats/UpdatePasswords/README.md

 ANY SUCH DAMAGE.
 IF YOUR STATE DOES NOT PERMIT THE COMPLETE LIMITATION OF LIABILITY, THEN DELETE THIS FILE SINCE YOU ARE NOW PROHIBITED TO HAVE IT.

+## Update History
+* 24.Sep.2013: Thanks to Timothy Carroll for uncovering a formatting bug in the password generator found in Update-PasswordArchive.ps1.
+The fix does not affect compatibility with earlier versions of the other scripts or with previously-created encrypted password files.

+* 25.Sep.2013: Added support for the minimum and maximum length of the random password generated.

+* 13.Nov.2013: This is a breaking change from the prior 2.x versions.
+This update adds much improved support for keyboards and code pages outside of US-EN for international users, each encrypted archive file now includes an SHA256 hash for integrity checking, and a StatusMessage property has been added to the output for troubleshooting and easier international conversions.

+* 16.Nov.2013: Removed a dependency on .NET Framework 3.5 which, unfortunately, also changed the file format again, hence, at version 4.0.

+* 20.May.2014: Updated notes and scripts about incompatibility with CNG key storage providers.
+Thanks to Daniel F. for the heads up.

+* 9.Jun.2015: Updated notes and scripts to warn about certificates not having the Key Encipherment allowed usage.

+* 3.Sep.2015: Added a few notes about Microsoft LAPS.

+* 22.Oct.2015: Added a note about FIPS Mode incompatibility.

+* 1.Jun.2017: Moved to GitHub.